DaleWillemse/Weather-App/README.md

 ### `npm update-all`

-Installes all relevant dependecies on both Server and Client
+Installs all relevant dependecies on both Server and Client